How to Create & Automate a Luxury Client Experience

 The way you design and execute these touchpoints is a large part of what makes up your overall brand, your reputation, and the experience your clients have with you… and whether they refer you or return for another project down the track.

 However, for many new designers, the client lifecycle is something that gets set up in a piecemeal fashion.
-I know this because they usually come to us when they’re tired of feeling like they’ve DIY’d everything and are ready for a cohesive voice and quality level.
+We know this because they usually come to us when they’re tired of feeling like they’ve DIY’d everything and are ready for a cohesive voice and quality level.

-May Include: Marketing, SEO, referrals
+May Include: Marketing, SEO, Referrals

 Potential clients can discover you in a number of ways.
 They may find you on Google, see you featured in their local magazine, discover you on Instagram or Pinterest, or maybe you designed their friend’s home last year and they gushed about your work.